thealgebraist/proxy.py/README.md

 	$ pip install proxy_commandline.py

-This will add `proxy.py` inside your python bin folder.
+This will add the proxy to your python bin folder.

 Usage
 -----